 - You can’t get 30 hours free childcare if you, or your partner, expect to earn £100,000 per annum or more.

-We are still in the process of finalising how this will be structured in our nurseries but can confirm that it will be offered to eligible children.
-For now, we encourage all parents to check their eligibility and use the resources available to obtain the necessary confirmations once they are available through the government.
+Again, we encourage all parents to check their eligibility and use the resources available to obtain the necessary confirmations through the governments Childcare Choices website:

 15 hours Free Entitlement Funding